knoxknox/cs162-course/materials/class/README.md

 Descriptors:
 - Everything in Unix is a file (file, pipe, network connection, etc..)
-- When programs do any I/O they do it by reading/writing to a file descriptor
+- When programs do any I/O they do it by reading/writing to file descriptor
 - File descriptor is an abstract indicator (integer) associated with an open file
 - File descriptor for network communication returns via socket() syscall (send/recv)